willfulbard/jssimplebuild/README.md

   1. Copy: `cp jssimplebuild.sublime-build ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User/`
   3. In Sublime: select jssimplebuild from `Tools -> Build System`
 3. If using vim, add the lines in javascript.vim to your .vimrc or copy it into your `~/.vim/ftplugins/javascript.vim` file.
 4. Enjoy using cmd-b or :make respectively!
-Since it creates a link to your file, you only need to build once then refreash the page after saving.
+Since it creates a link to your file, you only need to build once then refresh the page after saving.